marwahaha/moodle-format_tabbedtopics/README.md

 # moodle-format_tabbedtopics
-This course format is based on the standard Moodle Topics format but adds tab-abilties to it!
+This course format is based on the standard Moodle Topics format but adds tab-abilities to it!

 So initially the page rendering is identical to the standard Topics course format - it is then only in edit mode that you will discover some changes.